 He has composed chamber music, art songs, as well as music for theater, TV, and film.
 His compositions have been featured on NBC, Lifetime, and Fox.
 As a songwriter he released five albums as a solo artist and with the alt-country group The Brown Trousers.
 His musical Once 'Round the Circle is currently in development and was recently workshopped in New York City as part of the Emerging Artists Theatre's New Work Series.
 Shanan has collaborated extensively with Grammy Award-winning producer Brian Forbes.

-This 2018 - 2019 season will include premieres of his Songs of Emily Dickinson for Sarah Shafer (Metropolitan Opera, San Francisco Opera) and Chamber Orchestra of New York at Carnegie Hall, and two pieces commissioned by the Composers Concordance.
+This 2018 - 2019 season included premieres of his Songs of Emily Dickinson for Sarah Shafer (Metropolitan Opera, San Francisco Opera) and Chamber Orchestra of New York at Carnegie Hall, and works for Manhattan Brass, and Composers Concordance.

 As a founding board member of Chamber Orchestra of New York, Shanan has helped to lead the ensemble to international success and acclaim.
 He served as Co-Artistic Producer for the orchestra’s Naxos recordings of Respighi’s “The Birds” and Ralph Vaughan Williams’s “The Lark Ascending,” as well as upcoming Naxos releases of Respighi’s “Ancient Airs and Dances” and Salvatore Di Vittorio’s symphonic poems.
 Shanan has also begun an educational outreach program Maestro Juniors for the orchestra which brings live classical music performances to title-one schools in New York City.